 - Offer 10 ways to… do something!
 Numbered lists are great for evergreen content ideas, and readers love them because they know exactly how much time they’ll need to invest in reading the post.

-- Compose beginner tips for novices.
+- Compose tips for novices.
 People who need help with something may eventually choose to hire you to do it for them.

 - Embed presentations and magazine content with your own viewpoint and commentary.
 SlideShare and Scribd are both great resources.